nyergler/effective-django/tutorial/views.rst

 However, there is code in views that should be tested, either by unit tests or integration tests.
 The distinction is important: unit tests are focused on testing a single unit of functionality.
-Whey you're writing a unit test, the assumption is that everything else has its own tests, and is working properly.
+When you're writing a unit test, the assumption is that everything else has its own tests and is working properly.
 Integration tests attempt to test the system from end to end, so you can ensure that the points of integration are functioning properly.
-Most complex systems have both.
+Most systems have both.

-Django has two tools that are helpful for writing view unit tests: the Test Client_ and the RequestFactory_.
+Django has two tools that are helpful for writing unit tests for
+views: the Test Client_ and the RequestFactory_.
 They have similar APIs, but approach things differently.
-The ``TestClient`` takes a URL to retrieve, and resolves it against your projects URL configuration.
-It then creates a test request, and passes that request object through your view.
+The ``TestClient`` takes a URL to retrieve, and resolves it against your projects' URL configuration.
+It then creates a test request, and passes that request through your view, returning the Response.
 The fact that it requires you to specify the URL ties your test to the URL configuration of your project.

 The ``RequestFactory`` has the same API: you specify the URL you want to retrieve and any parameters or form data.
 But it doesn't actually